-Psst!
-Do you want to know one of the most effective weight loss and health secrets of all time?
-A trick that all but ensures you’ll remain full and satisfied while shedding pounds?
-The answer is clear as day: Eat more fiber, something a lot of people aren't currently doing.
+Curious to uncover one of the most effective weight loss and health secrets of all time?
+A trick that all but ensures you'll remain full and satisfied while shedding pounds?
+The answer is pretty simple: Eat more fiber, something a lot of people aren't currently doing.

 You Get Backed Up

-Constantly feeling “backed up” in the bathroom may be a sign you’re coming up short on fiber, says certified dietitian-nutritionist Ilyse Schapiro, MD, RD, CDN.
-“Having a fiber-rich diet allows more water to remain in your stool, making it easier to pass through your intestines.
-When we don’t get enough fiber, it slows down our digestive system and makes it harder for us to eliminate our waste.”
-Add more of these high fiber foods to your daily diet to keep things—er, moving along smoothly—and ensure you hit the nutritional mark on the reg.
+Constantly feeling "backed up" in the bathroom may be a sign you're coming up short on fiber, says registered dietitian-nutritionist Ilyse Schapiro, MD, RD, CDN.
+"Having a fiber-rich diet allows more water to remain in your stool, making it easier to pass through your intestines.
+When we don't get enough fiber, it slows down our digestive system and makes it harder for us to eliminate our waste."
+Add more of these high fiber foods to your daily diet to keep things moving along smoothly and ensure you hit the nutritional mark on the reg.

 You're Always Hungry

-If you’ve ever eaten a huge tray of chicken nuggets and fries only to find your stomach growling soon after, it’s likely because your meal lacked fiber.
+If you've ever eaten a huge tray of chicken nuggets and fries only to find your stomach growling soon after, it's likely because your meal lacked fiber.
 Fiber helps to slow the digestion process and keep your blood sugar levels stable, helping you feel fuller for longer.
 Plus, when a specific type of fiber, soluble fiber, is fermented in the large intestine, your body produces two gut hormones that play a role in inducing satiety.
 Adding a fiber-rich food like avocados, beans, brown rice, and pears to your meals and snacks will help keep those post-meal tummy rumbles at bay—and can subsequently aid weight loss efforts.
 Whatever you do, though, just steer clear of these worst added-fiber foods.